 3. Monitor metrics and course-correct performance.

-Proactively manage these activity metrics by monitoring them daily and reviewing them in your weekly one-on-ones and team meetings.
-It’s helpful to use a sales activity management system, which automates tracking, calculates pacing, and alerts sales leaders when metrics fall behind.
+Proactively manage sales activity metrics by monitoring them daily and reviewing them in one-on-ones and team meetings.
+I suggest using a sales activity management system (I recommend a few options later on) because it automates tracking, calculates pacing, and gives you an overview (sometimes in real-time) of sales activities and what reps are accomplishing.

 Top 10 Sales Tracking Software